jack-farley/messages-flask/README.txt

-A backend for a messaging application built using Flask.
+This is a backend for a simple messaging application built using Flask.

 Created by Jack Farley.